• anodyne •

 In Play: Although it is often used to refer to medicinal substances, anything that relieves pain is anodyne: "Mona Lott indulges herself with an anodyne chocolate when the pain of her diet becomes too intense to bear."
 In fact, anything that soothes and relaxes you is anodyne: "Perry Yare couldn't survive the day without his anodyne Good Word from Alphadictionary.com."

 Word History: English took this Good Word from Greek anodunos "free from pain", based on an- "without" + odune "pain".
 Odune is a suffixed form of PIE *ed- "eat", ed-un-e, under the assumption that pain is something that eats away at you (as in, 'What's eating you?')
-English eat and German essen are descendants of the same root.
+English eat, German essen, and Russian est' are descendants of the same root.
 More interestingly, German fressen "to devour, to corrode" comes from an earlier prefixed form, *fra-etan "to eat up", from Old Germanic *fra- "completely" + etan "to eat".
 The same word in Old English was fretan "to devour", which is fret in today's English.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!